9 PR Tips from WIRED Magazine’s Pitching Guide

 2. Make your pitch news.

 “Amaze us… tell us something we’ve never heard before, in a way we’ve never seen before.”
-Use this very prompt with your own biz.
+Use this prompt with your own biz.
 It will help you determine if your story is newsworthy.

 What is the specific problem your project or product solves?